koordinates/kart-qgis-plugin/README.md

 ## Installation

-The Kart plugin is available in the QGIS Plugins server.
+The Kart plugin is available in the [QGIS Plugins Repository](https://plugins.qgis.org/plugins/kart/).
 To install the latest version, use the QGIS Plugin Manager and search for the Kart plugin.

 Alternatively, you can get the latest version from the [release page](https://github.com/koordinates/kart-qgis-plugin/releases/latest), then open the QGIS Plugin manager and install